rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M02_Version_Controlling_with_Git_in_Azure_Repos.md

 1. On the **Create New Project** page, click **Navigate to project**.

-#### Task 2: Install and configure Git and Visual Studio Code
+#### Task 2: Configure Git and Visual Studio Code

-In this task, you will install and configure Git and Visual Studio Code, including configuring the Git credential helper to securely store the Git credentials used to communicate with Azure DevOps.
-If you have already implemented these prerequisites, you can proceed directly to the next task.
+In this task, you will configure Git and Visual Studio Code, including configuring the Git credential helper to securely store the Git credentials used to communicate with Azure DevOps.

-1. If you don't have Git 2.29.2 or later installed yet, start a web browser, navigate to the [Git for Windows download page](https://gitforwindows.org/) download it, and install it.
-1. If you don't have Visual Studio Code installed yet, from the web browser window, navigate to the [Visual Studio Code download page](https://code.visualstudio.com/), download it, and install it.
-1. If you don't have Visual Studio C# extension installed yet, in the web browser window, navigate to the [C# extension installation page](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and install it.
-1. On the lab computer, open **Visual Studio Code**.
+1. On the lab VM, open **Visual Studio Code**.
 1. In the Visual Studio Code interface, from the main menu, select **Terminal \| New Terminal** to open the **TERMINAL** pane.
 1. Make sure that the current Terminal is running **PowerShell** by checking if the drop-down list at the top right corner of the **TERMINAL** pane shows **1: powershell**